COVID-19 vaccination rate lagging among Finger Lakes Region youth population

 ROCHESTER, N.Y.
 (WROC) — Although people ages 16 and up have been eligible to get the vaccine in New York for a couple weeks, the Finger Lakes region isn’t seeing a large number of teens or young adults getting the shot.

-“Young adults, up to age 24, only about 16 percent of that group has been vaccinated so far,” said Dr. Nancy Bennett, the Head of the Finger Lakes Vaccine Hub.
+“Young adults, up to age 24, only about 16% of that group has been vaccinated so far,” said Dr. Nancy Bennett, the Head of the Finger Lakes Vaccine Hub.

 Experts tell News 8 they believe part of this is because young adults don’t think they will get as severe of an illness.
 However, they say getting vaccinated is still important.